 Heavenly Organics Honey Mint Patties – Made from only three ingredients!
 Dark chocolate, raw white honey and peppermint oil!

-Made Good Halloween Mini Bars – Allergy friendly, whole foods, certified organic and gluten free!
+Made Good Mini Packs – Allergy friendly, whole foods, certified organic and gluten free!

 Justin’s Peanut Butter Cups – I don’t know what the deal is.
 I know several people who don’t like these but I could easily eat a whole bag in one sitting!
 Certified organic and made with real food.
 Individually wrapped minis.